nicksampsell/CCNextGen_Template/Readme.md

 ```
 ViewData["AdditionalLinks"] = new List<AdditionalLinks> {
+	new AdditionalLinks {
+		Page = "/Folder/MyRazorPage",
+		Title = "My Page Title",
+		Handler = "post" //you normally do this, but this is for demonstration purposes
+	},
-	new AdditionalLink {
+	new AdditionalLinks {
 		Url = "http://google.com",
 		Title = "Google",
 		ClassName = "btn btn-secondary",
 		IdName = "googleButton",
 	},
-	new AdditionalLink {
+	new AdditionalLinks {
 		Area = "Admin",
 		Controller = "Users",
 		Action = "Edit",